Moves like Jagger: Commercial performance

 The song made Aguilera only the second female artist to have a number-one single in the 1990s, 2000s and 2010s and fourth for all females.

 On July 9, 2011, "Moves like Jagger" debuted at number eight on the United States Billboard Hot 100, and topped the chart on September 10, 2011, as the greatest airplay gainer for the third consecutive week.
 It spent 10 weeks in the top three.
 For Maroon 5, the song became their first number one and top 10 on their chart since "Makes Me Wonder" in 2007.
 For Aguilera, the song became her fifth number one, and was her first since "Lady Marmalade" in 2001.
 Aguilera joined Janet Jackson, Madonna and Britney Spears as the fourth female artist to top the Hot 100 over three decades.
 During the week of October 1, 2011, the song advanced to number one on the Hot 100 Airplay.
 By March 2013, it had sold over 6 million digital copies in the United States.

 On August 1, 2011, "Moves like Jagger" reached number two on the Australian ARIA Charts, making it Aguilera's highest-charting single since "Candyman" in 2007, and held the runner-up spot for ten straight weeks.
-On the week of August 20, 2011, the song topped the Canadian Hot 100 chart, becoming the band's second number-one single and Aguilera's third number-one single, first in almost nine years (the last one was the 2002 hit "Beautiful").
+On the week of August 20, 2011, the song topped the Canadian Hot 100 chart, becoming the band's second number-one single and Aguilera's third number-one single, her first in almost nine years (the last one was the 2002 hit "Beautiful").